pubkey/rxdb/docs-src/rx-query.md

 # RxQuery

 A query allows to find documents in your collection.
 Like most other noSQL-Databases, RxDB uses the [mango-query-syntax](https://github.com/cloudant/mango).
-It is also possible to use [chained methods](https://docs.mongodb.com/manual/reference/method/db.collection.find/#combine-cursor-methods).
+It is also possible to use [chained methods](https://docs.mongodb.com/manual/reference/method/db.collection.find/#combine-cursor-methods) with the `query-builder` plugin.

 ## find()
 To create a basic `RxQuery`, call `.find()` on a collection and insert selectors.
 The result-set of normal queries is an array with documents.